Forms required for a TN Visa Application

 • Other material that may be relevant to the Canadian national, the job being offered and/or the employer

-If a Canadian is applying for a TN through the US Citizenship and Immigration Service (“USCIS”), then there will be government forms required, in addition to the Form G-28 if prepared by an attorney.
-At the present moment, all TN mail applications being submitted through the USCIS are sent to the Vermont Service Center.
+If a Canadian citizen is applying for a TN through the USCIS, then there will be government forms required, in addition to the Form G-28, if prepared by an attorney.
+The following forms are required for a mail application to the USCIS:

 • Form I-129, Petition for a Nonimmigrant Worker